xanadu-lang/xinterp/README.md

 # Xinterp

-An interpreter for assigning dynamic semantics to the d3-level syntax of ATS3/Xanadu
+Xinterp is currently linked to Xinterp-D3, which is an interpreter for assigning dynamic semantics to the D3-level syntax of ATS3/Xanadu

 ## Build Status